cerealkella/rest-uploader/README.md

 ` python -m rest_uploader.cli /path/to/directory `

 ### Languages other than English
 Version 0.4.0 added language support via Tesseract (check Tesseract docs).
-To enable:
+To enable, use the cli -l or --language argument.
+The following example will OCR text using the German dictionary:
 ` rest_uploader /path/to/directory --language ger `

 ### Additional Command Line Options added in version 1.8.0